Joystream/joystream/meetings/acropolis/README.md

 ##### Improve phrasing

 In general, we learned that the KRs have to be written and clarified better to reflect the goals for the release.
 It should be trivial to grade the OKR, while it should also reflect the level of success.
 This was brought up on later points as well.
-KR specifici commments below:
+KR specific comments below:

 1. We need to make it clear whether the goal is shipping a feature or getting interest.
 In this case, the KR only reflected participation, which was not Alex and Bedehos job.
 In the future, we must go for one or the other.